mochi-hpc/benvolio/doc/MPICH.md

 # Benvolio and MPICH

-Let's say you want to build the IOR benchmark to try out the benvolio ROMIO driver.
-Unfortunately that will probably require building MPICH twice.
-1. benvolio requires an MPI implementation so that it can bootstrap SSG (might be a good reason to look at PMIx)
-1. The benvolio clients communicate with Mercury, not MPI, so it's theoretically possible to build just the server with an MPI implementation and the build the clients as part of another.
-I'll have to update the build system to pull that off.

-To avoid invalid communicators (when a program linked with one MPI implementation tries to use another one), I build benvolio with MPICH and then build MPICH with ROMIO with benvolio support.
+We used to require building MPICH twice, but that is no longer necessary now that benvolio uses PMIx to launch the providers.

+- If you are not familiar with building MPICH, please see https://wiki.mpich.org/mpich/index.php/Getting_And_Building_MPICH for how to build it.

 - check out https://github.com/roblatham00/mpich/tree/benvolio

-- ensure `pkg-config` knows about the `bv-client` package.
-ROMIO's configure will pick up the necessary CFLAGS and LDFLAGS .
+- Before you build MPICH, ensure `pkg-config` knows about the `bv-client` package.
+ROMIO's configure will pick up the necessary CFLAGS and LDFLAGS, but if `pkg-config --libs bv-client` returns an error, ROMIO configure will just plow along without benvolio support.
 Double check that not only `bv-client` but also the libraries benvolio depends on are available too (thallium, abt-io, ssg).
 If you are using spack to manage dependencies, you can do `spack load -r mochi-ssg mochi-abt-io mochi-thallium`